IBAN Checker: Verify a Polish Bank Account Number

 - Digit 8: check digit calculated with modulo 10 and weights 3, 9, 7, 1

-NBP maintains the full directory of active sort codes through the EWIB 2.0 system at ewib.nbp.pl [3].
+NBP maintains the full directory of active sort codes through the EWIB 2.0 system at ewib.nbp.pl[3].
 Banks and credit unions receive new sort codes when they open branches or restructure.
 NBP retires old sort codes when banks merge.

-The legal basis for this numbering system is Article 68 of the Polish Banking Law, which delegates sort code and account numbering rules to the President of NBP [1].
+The legal basis for this numbering system is Article 68 of the Polish Banking Law, which delegates sort code and account numbering rules to the President of NBP[1].

-NRB — The Polish Account Number Standard
+NRB: The Polish Account Number Standard

 Before IBAN became widespread, Poland used its own 26-digit format called NRB (Numer Rachunku Bankowego).
-Polish Standard PN-F-01102 defines the NRB format, and the NBP regulation references it directly [2].
+Polish Standard PN-F-01102 defines the NRB format, and the NBP regulation references it directly[2].

 In practice, the NRB and the BBAN portion of a Polish IBAN are the same 26-digit number.
-The difference is purely presentational: NRB is the domestic format, and IBAN adds the PL prefix plus two check digits for international compatibility [5] [6].
+The difference is purely presentational: NRB is the domestic format, and IBAN adds the PL prefix plus two check digits for international compatibility[5][6].

 Polish banks accept both formats for domestic transfers.
-SEPA requires the full IBAN format for international transfers [7].
+SEPA requires the full IBAN format for international transfers[7].

 IBAN, BIC, and SWIFT Codes

 An IBAN identifies a specific bank account.
-A BIC (Bank Identifier Code), also called a SWIFT code, identifies the bank itself [6].
+A BIC (Bank Identifier Code), also called a SWIFT code, identifies the bank itself[6].
 A BIC is 8 or 11 characters long.

-When You Should Check an IBAN
+When to Check an IBAN

-Setting up a new payee: if a landlord, employer, or business partner sends you their account number, run it through the bank account checker to confirm the digits are valid and the bank matches expectations.
+Setting up a new payee: if a landlord, employer, or business partner sends you their account number, run it through the checker to confirm the digits are valid and the bank matches expectations.

 The checker validates format, checksum, and bank sort code.
 It does not confirm account ownership or check whether the account is active.
-For that level of verification, you need additional tools or direct confirmation from the bank.

 IBAN and the Biała Lista (VAT Whitelist)

 If you run a business in Poland, you may need to verify that a supplier's bank account appears on the biała lista (VAT taxpayer whitelist).
-Since January 2020, businesses cannot deduct payments over 15,000 PLN made to accounts not listed on the biała lista [9].
+Since January 2020, businesses cannot deduct payments over 15,000 PLN made to accounts not listed on the biała lista[9].

 References